mikesuchor/FCC-Weather/README.md

 1. Objective: Build a CodePen.io app that is functionally similar to this: http://codepen.io/FreeCodeCamp/full/bELRjV.

-1.Rule #1: Don't look at the example project's code.
+1. Rule #1: Don't look at the example project's code.
 Figure it out for yourself.

 1. Rule #2: Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.